How to Make a Tassel Angel Christmas Tree Ornament

 I'll mention the glue first.
 We used a glue gun.
 There are lots of low temperature options available if the kids are helping, but even these should be used with supervision.

 We used a cream colored tassel but colorful tassels would be fun too.
 Search for tassels in craft or hardware stores, or among the curtain pulls in the drapery section of a department store or fabric store.
-You'll find a few options to buy on Amazon at the end of the post.

 Kids will love doing this step!